UnivHI-MLib-Arch/ASpace-Docs/Upgrade_History/PresentStatus.md

   - Whether or not newly-created records are pre-populated with other defaults or if they are always completely blank
   - What columns appear--and the order in which they appear--when searching or browsing
   - The default note order in resources, archival objects, and digital objects
-- As of 8/2024, the defaults for the UHML repository can be found [on GitHub here](https://github.com/UnivHI-MLib-Arch/ASpace-Docs/blob/StaffMan-UpgradeHist/Staff_User_Manual/UHML-ASpaceSUI-RepositoryDefaults.docx)
+- As of 8/2024, a word-document list of the defaults for the UHML repository can be found [on GitHub here](https://github.com/UnivHI-MLib-Arch/ASpace-Docs/blob/StaffMan-UpgradeHist/Staff_User_Manual/UHML-ASpaceSUI-RepositoryDefaults.docx)
-  - Users can override/change these defaults by opening on the drop-down menu by their user name in the upper right hand corner of the screen and clicking on "Repository Preferences (username)".
+  - Users can override/change these defaults by opening on the drop-down menu by their user name in the upper right hand corner of the screen and clicking on "Repository Preferences (username)", as described in [Section III Part C of the staff manual](https://github.com/UnivHI-MLib-Arch/ASpace-Docs/blob/main/Staff_User_Manual/Section%20III/IIIC-SettingSearchBrowseDefaults.md).
+    - *[...but note that as of Sept 1st 2024 this page is not yet complete...]*
 - [ArchivesSpace Help Center User Manual page on these settings](https://archivesspace.atlassian.net/wiki/spaces/ArchivesSpaceUserManual/pages/892239901/Setting+Preferences+v2.8.1+through+v3.4.1)

 #### New reports page with additional report options

-- *[link to staff manual section re: reports]*
+- See Section VI of the staff manual for information on reports and background jobs, especially [Part B](https://github.com/UnivHI-MLib-Arch/ASpace-Docs/blob/main/Staff_User_Manual/Section%20VI/VIB-CommonReports.md), on the more common reports.
+  - *[...but note that as of Sept 1st 2024 this page is not yet written...]*
-  - *[put a reminder/caveat that the useability of reports and the reliability of report data depends on the quality of the data in ASpace itself here?--(E.g. in order to get results from a shelf list report you need to have location records, archival object records with instances that are linked top containers, and those top container records must be assigned to a location record, and so this report won't be useful since we haven't really started using locations yet.)--Or just cover all that in the staff manual?]*
+  - *[Also: put a reminder/caveat that the useability of reports and the reliability of report data depends on the quality of the data in ASpace itself here?--(E.g. in order to get results from a shelf list report you need to have location records, archival object records with instances that are linked top containers, and those top container records must be assigned to a location record, and so this report won't be useful since we haven't really started using locations yet.)--Or just cover all that in the staff manual?]*
 - [ASpace Help Center User Manual page on navigating reports](https://archivesspace.atlassian.net/wiki/spaces/ArchivesSpaceUserManual/pages/894664734/Finding+the+Default+Reports+Page)
 - [ASpace Help Center User Manual annotated list of reports](https://archivesspace.atlassian.net/wiki/spaces/ArchivesSpaceUserManual/pages/894501015/Choosing+a+Default+Report+as+of+v2.2.2)

 #### Top container management improvements

 - There is a new interface for viewing and managing top container records.
 Among other things, new options include merging top container records and importing top container data in csv format
-- *[link to staff manual section re: container instances]*
+- See [Section IV Part V of the staff manual](https://github.com/UnivHI-MLib-Arch/ASpace-Docs/blob/main/Staff_User_Manual/Section%20IV/IVH-CreatingLocations-Containers.md), re: locations and containers.
+  - *[...but note that as of Sept 1st 2024 this page is not yet written...]*
 - ArchivesSpace Help Center resources
   - [ASpace User Manual overview page on managing top containers](https://archivesspace.atlassian.net/wiki/spaces/ArchivesSpaceUserManual/pages/894435365/Managing+Top+Containers)
   - [ASpace User Manual page on performing bulk top container actions](https://archivesspace.atlassian.net/wiki/spaces/ArchivesSpaceUserManual/pages/894402619/Performing+Bulk+Operations+on+Top+Containers)